-Search@UW is a service implemented across UW System in 2013.
-It provides an integrated search and discovery experience across a wide range of print and e-resources, including UW System and UW Milwaukee print collections, digital images, institutional repositories, and huge collections of academic literature.
-Searching these resources traditionally required multiple searches at multiple sites.
+Search@UW provides an integrated search and discovery experience across a wide range of print and electronic resources, including UW System and UW–Milwaukee print collections, digital images, institutional repositories, and huge collections of academic literature.

-It is strongly suggested that you sign in, using your ePantherID, when using Search@UW.
-This allows you to easily request items from other campuses, check status of items you have on loan, or manage an ‘e-shelf’ of resources.
-Search@UW also allow you to set your main subject interest and level (student/faculty, etc.) which will impact how results are presented.
-Finally, some e-resources are only searchable if you’re logged in from off campus.
+You should sign in, using your ePantherID, when using Search@UW.
+This allows you to request items, check status of items you have on loan, and manage saved records and searches.
+Search@UW allows you to set your main subject interest, which will impact how results are presented.
+Some results are only shown if you’re logged in when connecting from off campus.
 All UW System collection records are discoverable without signing in.
 It’s also important to close your browser when you leave your computer.